shakahl/go-schemaless/examples/sqlite_users/README.txt

 metrohash.
 You can imagine here that each file is an actual shard, or cluster of SQL databases.
 The UUIDs are generated using satori's go.uuid package.

-When you run 'go run main.go', you should see four user db files in the current folder.
+When you run 'go run main.go', you should see four user db files appear in the current folder.
 You can observe the following:

 rbastic@marvin:~/go-src/src/github.com/rbastic/go-schemaless/examples/sqlite_users$  go run main.go
 (output snipped...)